ainvoner/issues-driven-portal/.github/ISSUE_TEMPLATE/new_service.md

 ---
 name: New Service
-about: Create a new service
+description: Create a new service
 title: New Service
 labels: NewService
 ---